gaut0524/portfolio/README.md

 ### UX Design vs. Website Development
 A key learning from this project was the distinction between UX design and website development.
 While my Figma prototype served as a solid foundation, I realized I needed to prioritize the importance of refining design elements for a tighter and cleaner website layout.
 Consistency emerged as a crucial aspect, leading me to making adjustments such as standardizing button sizes for enhanced user experience.
-Additionally, I ommitted the leaves for the sake of a cleaner website so it didn't take away from my design,
+I changed my mobile navigation as I thought it'd be best I have a drop down hamburger menu, rather than a hamburger menu that takes up an entire page.

 ### Testing Limits and Capabilities
 Developing my portfolio provided an opportunity to test my limits and capabilities.
 Despite encountering challenges, I managed to translate my design vision into reality, achieving outcomes that exceeded my expectations.
 The process was both tough and rewarding, allowing me to push boundaries and refine my skills.